TGCGaming/CAB-CE/README.md

 ## 💡 Tips & Tricks

-- **Multiple files at once** — Open as many tabs as you want
+- **Multiple files at once** - Open as many tabs as you want
-- **Folder view stays open** — Clicking a file in the tree doesn't lose your folder
+- **Folder view stays open** - Clicking a file in the tree doesn't lose your folder
-- **Recent files** — Bottom bar shows your 15 most recent
+- **Recent files** - Bottom bar shows your 15 most recent
-- **Restore session** — Recent files persist across restarts via localStorage
+- **Restore session** - Recent files persist across restarts via localStorage
-- **Run in terminal** — Press F5 or type the run command directly
+- **Run in terminal** - Press F5 or type the run command directly

 ---

 ## ⚠️ Known Limitations

-- **Windows only** — The current build targets Windows. macOS/Linux support would need PATH handling changes in `server.js`
+- **Windows only** - The current build targets Windows. macOS/Linux support would need PATH handling changes in `server.js`
-- **Unsigned .exe** — Windows SmartScreen will warn on first launch.
+- **Unsigned .exe** - Windows SmartScreen will warn on first launch.
 Click **More info → Run anyway**
-- **Internet required on first launch** — CodeMirror and Font Awesome load from CDN
+- **Internet required on first launch** - CodeMirror and Font Awesome load from CDN
-- **Extensions use winget** — Requires Windows 10 21H2+ with App Installer
+- **Extensions use winget** - Requires Windows 10 21H2+ with App Installer

----

-## 🗺️ Roadmap

-- [ ] Offline bundling (CodeMirror + Font Awesome locally)
-- [ ] Code signing for the .exe
-- [ ] macOS + Linux builds
-- [ ] Built-in Git panel
-- [ ] AI autocomplete integration
-- [ ] Custom theme creator
-- [ ] Multi-root workspaces

----

-## 🤝 Contributing

-Contributions are welcome!
-Here's how:

-1. Fork the repo
-2. Create a branch: `git checkout -b feature/my-feature`
-3. Commit your changes: `git commit -m "Add my feature"`
-4. Push: `git push origin feature/my-feature`
-5. Open a Pull Request

 ---